mykelalvis/FATESRD/Other/fate-core-SRD.md

 When you're thinking about costs, think both about the story in play and the game mechanics to help you figure out what would be most appropriate.

 A serious cost should make the current situation worse somehow, either by creating a new problem or exacerbating an existing one.
-Bring in another source of opposition in this scene or the next one (such as a new opposing NPC or an obstacle to overcome), or ask the player to take a consequence at their lowest free level, or give someone who opposes the PC an advantage with a free invocation.
+Bring in another source of opposition in this scene or the next one (such as a new opposing NPC or an obstacle to overcome), or ask the player to take a consequence at their lowest free level, or give someone who opposes the PC an advantage with a [[free invocation]].

 A minor cost should add a story detail that's problematic or bad for the PC, but doesn't necessarily endanger progress.
 You could also ask the PC to take stress or give someone who opposes the PCs a boost.